-The Senior Secured Notes are senior secured obligations of Acquisition Corp. that rank senior in right of payment to Acquisition Corp.'s subordinated indebtedness, including its existing senior subordinated notes.
-The obligations under the Senior Secured Notes are fully and unconditionally guaranteed on a senior secured basis by each of Acquisition Corp.'s existing direct or indirect wholly owned domestic subsidiaries and any such subsidiaries that guarantee other indebtedness of Acquisition Corp. in the future.
+The Senior Secured Notes are senior secured obligations that rank senior in right of payment to our subordinated indebtedness, including its existing senior subordinated notes.
+The obligations under the Senior Secured Notes are fully and unconditionally guaranteed on a senior secured basis by each of our existing direct or indirect wholly owned domestic subsidiaries and any such subsidiaries that guarantee other indebtedness in the future.
 The Senior Secured Notes are not guaranteed by Holdings.
-All obligations under the Senior Secured Notes and the guarantees of those obligations are secured by first-priority liens, subject to permitted liens, in the assets of Holdings, Acquisition Corp., and the subsidiary guarantors that previously secured our senior credit facility, which consist of the shares of Acquisition Corp., Acquisition Corp.'s assets and the assets of the subsidiary guarantors, except for certain excluded assets.
+All obligations under the Senior Secured Notes and the subsidiary guarantees of those obligations are secured by first-priority liens, subject to permitted liens, in the assets of Holdings, Acquisition Corp., and the subsidiary guarantors that previously secured our senior credit facility, which consist of the shares of Acquisition Corp., Acquisition Corp.,'s assets and the assets of the subsidiary guarantors, except for certain excluded assets.

-At any time prior to June 15, 2012, Acquisition Corp., at its option, may redeem up to 35% of the aggregate principal amount of the Senior Secured Notes at a redemption price of 109.50% of the principal amount of the Senior Secured Notes redeemed, plus accrued and unpaid interest with the proceeds of an Equity Offering, as defined in the indenture, provided that after such redemption at least 50% of the originally issued Senior Secured Notes remain outstanding.
-Prior to June 15, 2013, Acquisition Corp. may redeem some or all of the Senior Secured Notes at a price equal to 100% of the principal amount plus a make whole premium, as defined in the Indenture.
-The Senior Secured Notes are also redeemable in whole or in part, at Acquisition Corp.'s option, at any time on or after June 15, 2013 for the following redemption prices, plus accrued and unpaid interest:
+At any time prior to June 15, 2012, at our option, may redeem up to 35% of the aggregate principal amount of the Senior Secured Notes at a redemption price of 109.50% of the principal amount of the Senior Secured Notes redeemed, plus accrued and unpaid interest with the proceeds of an Equity Offering, as defined in the indenture, provided that after such redemption at least 50% of the originally issued Senior Secured Notes remain outstanding.
+Prior to June 15, 2013, we may redeem some or all of the Senior Secured Notes at a price equal to 100% of the principal amount plus a make whole premium, as defined in the indenture.
+The Senior Secured Notes are also redeemable in whole or in part, at our option, at any time on or after June 15, 2013 for the following redemption prices, plus accrued and unpaid interest: